paucabral/twitter-clone/README.md

    |__ manage.py
    ```

 3. One great feature of **Django** is the ability to set a base template which can be inherited by other HTML files.
 This way, particular HTML code can be reused (i.e. for headers, navbar, footers, etc.).
-For now, we will create a `base.html` as template all the HTML files in our _accounts_ app.
+For now, we will create a `base.html` as template for all the HTML files in our _accounts_ app.
 Create a `base.html` file inside the `twitterclone/accounts/templates/accounts` directory.
 We may import within it an external CSS library as well like bootstrap.
 In the mean time, add the following contents inside:

    ```html
    <!DOCTYPE html>